andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 	<figcaption class="figure-caption">The evolution of the spreadsheet</figcaption>
 </figure>

-Many of the other dancers develop "musical cues," which inform them when to emerge from behind the curtain.
+Many of the other dancers develop "musical cues," sections of a song that inform them when to emerge from behind the curtain.
 With my maniacal devotion to my spreadsheet and natural affinity for numbers I eschew with musical cues altogether and focus solely on my count.
 Everyone has their own system but the important part is that